DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-do-pupils-learn/autumn-week-1-ect-related-early-career-framework-strands.md

 _3a.
 Identifying essential concepts, knowledge, skills and principles of the subject and providing opportunity for all pupils to learn and master these critical components._

 _3b.
-Ensuring pupils’ thinking is focused on key ideas within the subject._
+Ensuring pupils' thinking is focused on key ideas within the subject._

 ## Classroom practice